a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 > Variable names are complitely arbitrary in the sense that they will work no matter what string of characters you use.
 > Choosing a meaningful naming convention though can greatly improve the readability of your code and make dubugging easier.

 Another important feature that promotes coding flexibility is the use of `arguments` (a.k.a. *args*).
 Args are parameters that can be passed to the script at the call as a white-space separated list.
-Args can be accessed inside the script using the dollar sign followed by their index meaning their position in the list, thus `$1` will refer to the first argument, `$2` represents the second and so on.
+Args can be accessed inside the script using the dollar sign followed by their index meaning their position in the list.
+Therefore, `$1` will refer to the first argument, `$2` represents the second and so on.
 Let's consider the following script to illustrate the concept.

 ```sh
 cat arg_tester.sh